F-Brar/biped_robot/README.md

 The current version includes both an Inference branch which features the latest version of a trained policy, as well as a Training branch, which holds the training configuration.
 Follow the installation instructions below to explore the project on your own.
+Checkout the threeSkills branch to see a exemplary implementation of using more than two skills.
+(Only in inference mode)

 ### Requirements
 - Unity version 2018.3.7f1